Please reach out to us at MKunz@MicheleKunz.com if you cannot find an answer to your question.

 3. Allied Health Professionals: This includes professionals such as physical therapists, radiologists, lab technicians, and any other healthcare workers involved in direct patient care.
 Our courses are tailored to broaden your understanding and efficiency in the healthcare setting.

-1. Location: Our classes are held exclusively in Long Island, NY.
+1. Location: Our classes are held exclusively on Long Island, NY.

 2. Eligibility: Enrollment is only open to licensed medical professionals and medical/nursing students.